alchemycodelab/javascript-career-track-prerequisites/arrays.md

 Arrays
 ===

 Arrays are one of the fundamental data structures in JavaScript, used to track lists of items.
+Arrays are stored contiguously in memory.
+Reading or writing a single element is `O(1)` constant time.
+Accessing the list (iteration) is `O(n)`.

 ## Length And Index